-Updated May 2010.
-During the caretaker period, the business of government continues and ordinary matters of administration still need to be addressed.
-However, successive governments have followed a series of practices, known as the 'caretaker conventions', which aim to ensure that their actions do not bind an incoming government and limit its freedom of action.
+During the caretaker period, the business of government continues.
+The 'caretaker conventions' ensure that the caretaker government's actions do not bind an incoming government and limit its freedom of action.

 Australian honours recognise and celebrate ordinary Australians who show courage, self-sacrifice, dedication, love and service to their community and humanity.
 Their stories help shape our country's enduring qualities in the present and the future.

 Australia has a system of honours and awards so its citizens can be recognised for excellence, achievement or meritorious service.
 This page links to a wealth of information covering all aspects of Australian honours including details about our honours system and all you need to know about awards.

 The National Medal recognises long and diligent service by members of recognised organisations that help the community during times of crisis.
 This includes government organisations such as ambulance, correctional, emergency, fire and police forces, and voluntary organisations such as lifesaving or search and rescue groups.The National Medal is Australia's most awarded civilian medal.